 You will get the below Apache test web page.
 This test page confirms that the Apache is working fine.

-Next, we will install the database server which is MariaDB.
+Next, we will install the MariaDB database server.
 Type the following command in the terminal and press enter to install MariaDB from base OS repository.

 yum install -y mariadb mariadb-server